The first in a phenomenal new fantasy trilogy, where the power of words can change the fate of all dimensions

 Jaden is caught between her responsibility to the Council and her growing allegiance to the rebels, as the Council finds itself at the brink of war.
 She is faced with an ethical dilemma involving the free will of all humanity and must decide whether or not she can save the worlds.

 Cynthea Masson is a professor in the English department at Vancouver Island University.
 After completing a Ph.D. in English with a focus on medieval mysticism, she undertook a postdoctoral fellowship involving work with medieval alchemical manuscripts at the British Library.
 In addition to articles on mysticism and alchemy, many of her award-winning academic publications over the past decade have been in the area of television studies.
-She is the co-editor of the academic book Reading Joss Whedon (Syracuse University Press, 2014).
+She is the co-editor of the academic book Reading Joss Whedon (Syracuse University Press, 2014); her fiction includes The Elijah Tree (Rebel Satori, 2009).
 She lives in British Columbia.

 Published: May 2016